-First, it's important to note that the show in Magic Kingdom is both fireworks and projection mapping on the castle.
+First, it's important to note that the show in Magic Kingdom is both fireworks and projection mapping on the castle and Main Street USA.
 So different spots around the park may give you a different experience.

 The hub is the circular area directly in front of Cinderella Castle.
 And there are several places where you can enjoy the show with an amazing view.
 Here is a quick map showing you where you'll find some of the best views.

 The areas to the sides of the castle marked in orange will have you at an angle.
-Projections will be harder to make out, and some fireworks may be blocked.
+Projections on the Castle will be harder to make out, projections on Main Street will not be visible, and some fireworks may be blocked.